SyedZakirHossain/SyedZakirHossain/README.md

 - 🔭 Currently working on "Fire detection with AI and instant multi-functional response system".
-- 👯 Looking to collaborate on "Fire detection with AI and instant multi-functional response system"
-- 🤔 Looking for help with .
-Can you give me a hand with this?
--💞️ Looking for better job oppertunities where I can learn more and contribute more to the evolving tech industry.
+- 👯 Looking to collaborate on "Fire detection with AI and instant multi-functional response system" -💞️ Looking for better job oppertunities where I can learn more and contribute more to the evolving tech industry.

 - 📫 How to reach me: inspirayhan@gmail.com